-As cities and states begin relaxing their restrictions around COVID-19, I wanted to share the most up-to-date information regarding COVID-19’s impact on pregnancy, childbirth, and breastfeeding.
-As an RN and IBCLC, I thought it would be helpful to compile some opinions from leading health organizations so you’re empowered to make informed decisions for your family.
+As an RN and IBCLC, I wanted to share the most up-to-date information regarding COVID-19’s impact on pregnancy, childbirth, and breastfeeding.
+I thought it would be helpful to compile some opinions from leading health organizations so you’re empowered to make informed decisions for your family.

 There is so much still unknown, but I hope that having some key views in one place will help your decision-making process.
 You’ll likely encounter certain restrictions and medical guidelines that must be considered, as well as disagreement amongst medical providers -- you’ll even see differing views below!
 But remember to trust your mama instincts and follow the recommendations of your health care team!